gharinicbe/Miniproj/README.md

 Google App Script
 Python
 Vercel
+Prerequisites
+To use this project, you will need:

+Access to Google Forms and Google Sheets
+A Google Cloud Platform project and a service account JSON file to access the Google Sheet via the Google Sheets API A deployed Vercel project with the necessary environment variables set Installation
+To install the necessary packages, run:

+bash
+Copy code
+pip install -r requirements.txt
 Usage
-To use this project, you will need to do the following:
+To use this project, follow the steps below:

 Create a Google Form to collect client data.
 Connect the Google Form to a Google Sheet.
+You can use the Clientsdata.xlsx file provided in this repository.
+Create a Google Cloud Platform project, and download a JSON file for a service account that has access to the Google Sheets API.
+Save this file as myserviceacc.json in the project directory.
+Deploy the Python code on Vercel.
+Use the vercel.json file provided in this repository to configure the deployment.
 Write a Google App Script to call the API that runs the Python code.
-Deploy the Python code on Vercel.
+Use the app.py file provided in this repository as the code that runs on Vercel.
 Run the Google App Script to update the Google Sheet with the calculated parameters.
-Installation
-There is no need to install any software for this project.
-However, you will need to have access to Google Forms, Google Sheets, Google App Script, and Vercel.

 Credits
 This project was created by Harini Balaji.